Futuna (Wallis and Futuna): Tectonics

 Futuna is on the Futuna Ridge (Futuna–Alofi volcanic ridge) that lies along a boundary of interaction between the colliding Pacific and Australia plate, between the North Fiji transform fault to the south and the now inactive tectonically Vitiaz Trench.
 However the full tectonic role of the ridge and associated features is still not understood.
 As recently as March 2000 this ridge was discovered to be a spreading center extending over a distance of more than 200 km from the north of Fiji to the northwest of Futuna Island and a boundary of the Futuna plate which is a slightly ill defined microplate with triple junctions with the Pacific and Australian plates.
-The northern part of the ridge contains basaltic volcanoes such as Utu Uli that are younger than 780,000 years old and at depths of more than 1000 m precluding exposive eruptions, so that their eruptions are effusive.
+The northern part of the ridge contains basaltic volcanoes such as Utu Uli that are younger than 780,000 years old and at depths of more than 1000 m precluding explosive eruptions, so that their eruptions are effusive.
 There is a 30 km wide area of seafloor to the east of Futuna, with a WSW-ENE orientation, and with many volcanoes known as the South-East Futuna Volcanic Zone (SEFVZ).
 This contains the significant volcanoes of Ono, Tasi Tulo, Fatu Kapa and Kulo Lasi all south of the Vitiaz Trench.
 The young seafloor produced by these volcanoes in the SEFVZ means that the past tectonics is poorly understood as timings from say magnetic field changes cannot be obtained.
 The area is interacting with the spreading centers in the Lau Basin further to the east and southeast.